 This year I have been offered a place on the Masters in Fine Art Practice and Performance at Glasgow School of Arts.

-I welcome this opportunity as a way to formalise the studies I have been doing independently and to have a qualification that enables me to make the following proposal accessible to a wider context.
+I welcome this opportunity as a way to formalize the studies I have been doing independently and to have a qualification that enables me to further investigate and to make the following proposal accessible to a wider context.

-I am looking towards collaborations and using the potential of creative energy in service and in response to the current social and environmental emergency.
+I am looking towards collaborations and cooperation, hence, using the potential of creative energy in service and in response to the current social and environmental emergency.